OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 The real game changer was the movie Top Gun.
 It took a while for it to reach us, but that film was the cause of every Mad Pilot moment I every had.
 My Cousin and I first heard of it from his brothers about a year after its release.
 Once we got word that the movie was on the Island, we rushed every video store to find one that would rent or sell us a copy of an R rated film.
 "Thank you Rose Video".

-At that point, my life needs were Sustenance to keep me going, Air to breath and the Fantasy of flight!
-My skinny frame was indicant of my disregard to appetite.
+At that point, my life needs were Sustenance to keep me going, Air to breath and the Fantasy of flight to help my heart pumping!
+My skinny frame was evident to my disregarded appetite.
 My breath I learned to control while sustaining engine sound FXs, but the images in my obsessive mind were with me even in sleep.
 My want became a need, and something had to be done.

 My first and biggest hurdle was convincing my parents of my intent to fly; a fighter jet no less...
 Don't get me wrong, both my parents were and continue to be very supportive, they have seen me through all kinds of asinine whims.
 From the usual dreams of being a footballer, to buying me parachute pants to dance "can't touch this" like MC Hammer...